About the Achilles tendon

-- the amount of rehabilitation exercises you do
+- the number of rehabilitation exercises you do

 - the level of activity you’re aiming to get back to

-Following treatment and rehabilitation, most people are able to return to the level of activity they had before their injury, including athletes.
-However, if you have a cast or brace rather than surgery, there is a greater chance that your tendon may rupture again.
-It’s possible that you may not be able to recover enough strength and flexibility in your tendon to go back to sport or running.
+Most people can get back to the level of activity they had before their injury, including athletes.
+But if you have a cast or brace rather than surgery, there’s a greater risk that your tendon will rupture again.
+It’s also possible that you may not be able to recover enough strength and flexibility in your tendon to go back to your usual sports.

-The benefit of stretching before or after exercise is unproven.
-However, it may help to stretch and warm up and cool down well before and after you exercise.
-It’s important to wear well-fitting shoes that are right for the activity you’re doing.
+There isn’t any scientific proof to show that stretching before or after exercise works.
+But you might find it helps to stretch and warm up and cool down well before and after you exercise.
+It’s important to wear well-fitting shoes that are right for the activity you’re doing too.
 This can help to prevent your Achilles tendon from rupturing again.

 - British Orthopaedic Foot and Ankle Society

 - Achilles tendonitis and rupture.
-PatientPlus. www.patient.co.uk/patientplus.asp, published 7 June 2013
+PatientPlus. www.patient.info/patientplus, last checked 7 June 2013

-- Achilles tendon injury.
-Sports Medicine Australia. www.sma.org.au, published 2010
+- Achilles tendon injuries.
+Sports Medicine Australia. sma.org.au, accessed 22 February 2016

 - The diagnosis and treatment of acute Achilles tendon rupture.
 American Academy of Orthopaedic Surgeons. www.aaos.org, published 4 December 2009